 - Open the Security settings for team members or end users.

-you're assigning SAML SSO to team members, select
+- If you're assigning an SSO configuration to team members, select

 These options are already displayed for end users.

-- Select SAML as the Single sign-on (SSO) option in
+- Click the Single sign-on (SSO) option in the External

 - Click Save.